hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_validation.md

 import pytest
 import os
 import sys

-sys.path.append('../../tinytroupe/')
+import tinytroupe.control as control from tinytroupe.factory import TinyPersonFactory from tinytroupe.validation import TinyPersonValidator from testing_utils import *  # Assuming this file contains helper functions

-sys.path.append('../../')
+# Fixture (replace with your actual fixture if needed)
-sys.path.append('..')
+@pytest.fixture

-from tinytroupe.examples import create_oscar_the_architect
+def setup():
-from tinytroupe.control import Simulation import tinytroupe.control as control from tinytroupe.factory import TinyPersonFactory from tinytroupe.validation import TinyPersonValidator
+    """Provides a setup for testing."""

-from testing_utils import *  # Assuming this is your test utility module
+    return None

-def test_validate_person_valid_input(setup):
+def test_validate_person_valid_banker(setup):
-    """Tests validate_person with valid inputs for a banker.""" banker_spec = """
+    """Tests validate_person with a valid banker profile.""" banker_spec = """
     A vice-president of one of the largest brazillian banks.
 Has a degree in engineering and an MBA in finance.
     Is facing a lot of pressure from the board of directors to fight off the competition from the fintechs.